zmitchell/splatter/guide/src/contributing.md

 # Contributing

-Considering contributing to nannou?
+Considering contributing to splatter?
 Awesome!
 Hopefully this section can guide you in the right direction.

 - [**About the Codebase**](./contributing/about-the-codebase.md)